-Federal laws apply to conduct aboard aircraft which are under the “special aircraft jurisdiction of the United States.”
+Note that federal laws apply to conduct aboard aircraft which are under the “special aircraft jurisdiction of the United States.”
 This includes commercial flights that:

-- Are operated by U.S. carriers such as American Airlines or Southwest Airlines,
+- Are operated by U.S. carriers;

 - Are landing in the United States on their next stop.4

-An aircraft is considered to be “in-flight” from the moment all external doors are closed following boarding until:
+An aircraft is considered to be in-flight from the moment all external doors are closed following boarding until:

 - An external door is opened by a crew member to allow passengers to leave the aircraft; or